FeDeveloper95/FeDeveloper95/README.md

 - 👋 Hi, I’m @FeDeveloper95
-- 👀 I’m interested in AI, Android and Material you.
+- 👀 I’m interested in AI, Android and Material 3 design.
 - 🌱 I’m currently learning how to not overthink
 - 📫 Contact me via Email, Instagram or Telegram
 - ⚡ Fun fact: I don't like Apple :)